 She was also curious about the past.
 While she waited, she thought of her great-great grandmother’s diaries.
 She’d found them the previous night and was up reading them till 2 a.m., so she’d overslept.
 She wondered how her great-great grandmother would react to this scene.
 She wondered of a time when human attendants were the norm.

 I could tell the customer service attendant was having a bad day.
-I’d asked for 3 creamers in my sugar, and she told me they were out in the most business-like matter.one of Noelle’s great-great grandmother’s diary entries
+I’d asked for 3 creamers in my coffee, and she told me they were out in the most business-like matter.one of Noelle’s great-great grandmother’s diary entries

 Do robots have bad days?
 Noelle wondered.
 She couldn’t remember if she’d ever heard a robot laugh.
 How could this robot laugh without a mouth?